Dagonite/python-projects/README.md

 ===
 [Archery Game](https://github.com/Dagonite/python-projects/tree/main/Archery%20Game)
 ---
 Simple graphical game where the user has to take the wind direction into account before shooting arrows at a target.
 The user then gets a grade depending on their score.
+This game requires imports from my `python-exercises` repo.

 [Blackjack](https://github.com/Dagonite/python-projects/tree/main/Blackjack)
 ---